markvalyavka/twitter_api_parse_json/README.md

 # twitter_api_parse_json
-A simple program that uses Twitter API to get a .json file and parse it.
+A simple program that uses Twitter API to get a .json file and parses it.

 P.S hidden.py should be added in order for program to work